Predators beat Stars 4-3 in shootout

 DALLAS (AP) — Roman Josi scored the final shootout goal on a backhander, helping the Nashville Predators beat the Dallas Stars 4-3 after blowing a 3-0 third-period lead Sunday night.

 Josi and Forsberg scored in the shootout as the Predators ended a three-game losing streak.
 Rookie Eeli Tolvanen had a goal and an assist in regulation, Mikael Granlund and Calle Jarnkrok added goals and Pekka Rinne made 35 saves for Nashville.

 Filip Forsberg added two assists as the Predators built a 3-0 lead through two periods.
+Nashville had lost its last three games, including the last two against Florida.

+“We didn’t like our last couple games,” coach John Hynes said.
+“We got off to a good start and they made a push.
+There are certain things we could have handled better, but you find a way to win.”

-Radek Faksa, Joe Pavelski and rookie Jason Roberson scored in the final eight minutes of the third period for Dallas —with Robertson’s score coming with 56.8 seconds left to send the game into overtime.
-Rookie Jake Oettinger made 17 saves for the Stars, who are 1-4-1 in their last six games.
-Robertson also scored the Stars’ only shootout goal.
+Radek Faksa, Joe Pavelski and rookie Jason Roberson scored in the final eight minutes of the third period for Dallas — with Robertson’s score coming with 56.8 seconds left to send the game into overtime.

+Rookie Jake Oettinger made 17 saves one night after the 22-year-old’s first NHL shutout for the Stars, who are 1-4-1 in their last six games.
+Robertson also scored the Stars’ only shootout goal and had an assist.

+The Predators and Stars both gained ground in trying to earn playoff spots in the Central Division thanks to the Chicago Blackhawks’ regulation loss Sunday afternoon.
+Sixth-place Nashville trails fourth-place Chicago by nine points with one game in hand on the Blackhawks.
+Seventh-place Dallas is 12 points out of fourth with six games in hand on Chicago.

 Granlund deflected in a wrist shot from Forsberg from the high slot for his fifth goal of the season to give the Predators a 1-0 lead at 15:31 of the first period on the power play.